cduvallet/q2-dbotu/README.md

     - in the future, will want to define a new file format and write membership to that
     - in the more distant future, perhaps there could even be a way to visualize that membership

+## Notes

-_Small semantic note: the repo is called q2-dbotu to keep in line with other qiime 2 plugin repo names, but the function is called dbotu_q2 so that it (1) does not conflict with the existing pip package called `dbotu` and (2) shows up alphabetically under `dbotu` which is where I assume most mortal humans will be looking for it in the qiime plugin listings.
-Sorry for any confusion (and I assure you it has confused me more than you!)_
+- The repo is called q2-dbotu to keep in line with other qiime 2 plugin repo names, but the function is called dbotu_q2 so that it (1) does not conflict with the existing pip package called `dbotu` and (2) shows up alphabetically under `dbotu` which is where I assume most mortal humans will be looking for it in the qiime plugin listings.
+Sorry for any confusion (and I assure you it has confused me more than you!)
+- The `call_otus()` function is basically just a QIIME 2-compatible wrapper for the `dbotu.DBCaller().run()` function in the dbotu package.
+The original dbotu package was available on pip, but now we have migrated it to conda to play more nicely with this package.
+The dbotu package source code is: https://github.com/almlab/dbotu3 .
+The conda package is available on anaconda.org: https://anaconda.org/cduvallet/dbotu .

 # Versions